Javascript is not enabled.

 If you have a private Medicare Advantage plan, rather than original Medicare, you may have broader coverage for acupuncture.
 Some Medicare Advantage plans cover acupuncture for pain in other parts of the body in addition to the lower back.

-Ask your plan about its rules for acupuncture coverage.
-You may have a copayment for each visit, such as $20 a visit, and you may need to see a provider in your plan’s network.
+Ask your plan about its coverage rules.
+You could have a copayment, maybe $20 a visit, and need to see a provider in your plan’s network.

 Discover AARP Members Only Access